Writing Extensible Configurations with Ternary Conditions

 From here we parse the ENV and config.json.
 If neither are found the default is used and sent stored within the object.

-Working Inside Out
+Working Inside Out#

 Within the second example config we're looking to set the apps port.
 We need to check to see if the ENV var is set, if that is not set we then go to the config, but there's a catch.
 If the config does not exist, we need to fake the existance of any nesting necessary to access that value.
 When I create my configs, I have use a few different sections depending on different aspects of the application.
 Core application configurations live within the app sub-object and normally use the same very limited configs.
 For scaling though, we can add addition application specific items in this app object.
 Some sort of database (this may change depending on the project of course), followed by thrid party resources (API keys).

-Faking Subobjects
+Faking Subobjects#

-Since in this example i set cfg = {}, when the config is not pulled in we get to skip a step.
-Otherwise we would have to start with the following code within each query (cfg || {})
+Since in this example we set cfg = {}, when the config is not pulled in we get to skip a step.
+Otherwise we would have

-This will check for the cnf.app to exist if it doesn’t it will create an object literal {}.
-The reason we are setting this to undefined is that if the ENV variable is not set it’s going to check this next, if this does not exist we need to be able proceed to the default setting.
+This will check for the cnf.app to exist if it doesn't it will create an object literal {}.
+The reason we are setting

-Set Your Heirarchy
+Set Your Heirarchy#

-For this specific setup I want my ENV variables to be my highest choice, followed by anything within my config.json and when all else fails we need to set the default.
-So we add a ( around the front of this ternary and at the end add || 8000)
+and when all else fails, we need to use the default.
+So we add a ( around the front of this ternary and at the end

 (process.env.APP_PORT || ((cfg.app || {}).port) || 8000)

-Which when returned as default would return this JSON object
+Which, when returned, as default would return this JSON object

 console.log(configure());

-Now to put it into action
+Now to put it into action#

 Above we have our config.
 Now lets make an express app that uses that conf to set the port